ghislainfourny/jsound-tutorial/README.md

 We provide below the list of builtin types, and for simplicity simple give examples of valid instances.

-For all examples, we a very simple schema with just one field that has the builtin type being explained.
+For all examples, we give a very simple schema with just one field that has the builtin type being explained.

+For further reference, these types (except null) are documented in the [XML Schema](https://www.w3.org/TR/xmlschema11-2) specification.

 ### integer